floppyMike/ctl/README.md

 # ctl
 A rust version of my CustomLibrary.
-Also works as a "standart" library of sorts for my projects.
+Also works as a "standard" library of sorts for my projects.